hongshengjie/crud/README.md

 # crud is a mysql crud code generate tool

 ## [中文文档](README_zh.md)
-## Getting Started

-### Overview
+## Overview

-Crud is a very easy to learn and easy to use semi ORM framework.
+Crud is a very easy to learn and easy to use ORM framework.
 Using crud can enable you to complete business requirements quickly, gracefully and with high performance.
 Currently, MariaDB and MySQL are supported.

 - From SQL DDL table structure design to corresponding model and service generation, it conforms to the process of creating tables before writing code